presleyp/Speriment/README.md

 - presentation of items conditioned on previous responses.
 Create a RunIf object and put it in the block that you want to run only under a certain condition.
+- distribution of text and resources to pages on a per-participant basis.
+This uses `banks` defined in a block or the experiment, and `SampleFrom` objects in place of the string to be sampled from a bank.

 ###How do I make the JSON file?